 Early Origins of the Arlington family

 The surname Arlington was first found in Cambridgeshire, Rutland, Lincolnshire, and Wiltshire.
 The ancient Barons Alington were the scions of this family name and they first settled in Horseheath, in Cambridgeshire.
 The first Lord of the Manor was Sir Hildebrand de Alington who was an under Marshall to William the Conqueror at Hastings.
 The main branch of the family became extinct but a younger son of Sir Giles Alington held the family seat at Swinhope in the reign of Queen Elizabeth.
 It is from this branch the family ultimately descend.

 Early History of the Arlington family

-Another 309 words (22 lines of text) covering the years 1682, 1446, 1410, 1416, 1429, 1400, 1459, 1433, 1436, 1439, 1500, 1586, 1648, 1659, 1641, 1685, 1681, 1685, 1680, 1691, 1641, 1723, 1680, 1691, 1610, 1648, 1642, 1641, 1659, 1641, 1685, 1681, 1685, 1681 and 1685 are included under the topic Early Arlington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arlington research.
+Another 155 words (11 lines of text) covering the years 1682, 1446, 1410, 1416, 1429, 1400, 1459, 1433, 1436, 1439, 1500, 1586, 1648, 1659, 1641, 1685, 1681, 1685, 1680, 1691, 1641, 1723, 1680, 1691, 1610, 1648, 1642, 1641, 1659, 1641, 1685, 1681, 1685, 1681 and 1685 are included under the topic Early Arlington History in all our PDF Extended History products and printed products wherever possible.

 Arlington Spelling Variations